View Document Text

 non-public information about the outside company, or other public companies.
 It is critical that

-a proper information barrier be in place between B&G and the outside organization, and that the
+an appropriate information barrier be maintained between B&G and the outside organization,

-employee does not communicate such information to other B&G employees in violation of the
+and that the employee does not communicate such information to other B&G employees in

 11. e.
 RELATED PERSONS AT BROKERS AND CUSTODIANS

-Relatives of employees may work for financial entities that B&G does business with.
-A review
+Relatives of B&G employees may work for financial entities with which B&G conducts business.

-of the relationship between the employee and related party and the financial entity that B&G
+Relationships between the employee, the related party, and the financial entity are reviewed

 11. f.
 POLITICAL CONTRIBUTIONS